 The latest homelessness figures are out from the Los Angeles Homeless Services Authority – and for veterans, there's some good news.
-There are now 18 percent fewer homeless vets – 3,910, down from 4,800 in 2017, an 18 percent drop.
+There are now 18 percent fewer homeless vets – 3,910, down from 4,800 in 2017.

 It’s a relief after the big spike in homeless veterans last year – when the number jumped 57 percent – that served as a wakeup call for elected officials and advocates in Los Angeles County.